01Why would you have an excluded driver on your car insurance policy?

 02Does an excluded driver affect the cost of insurance?

-Having a driver listed as excluded on your car insurance policy could cost more when compared to not having the driver listed anywhere on your policy.
+Unfortunately, having a driver listed as excluded on your car insurance policy could cost more when compared to not having the driver listed anywhere on your policy.
 Even though the driver is excluded from coverage, usually they are still eligible for medical.
 And as a member of your household, the medical coverage for automobile insurance costs extra depending on what coverage you have selected on your policy.

 Listing a driver as excluded is usually much cheaper than adding them as a covered driver.
 Often the driver is excluded due to being a high-risk driver and high-risk drivers are very expensive to insure.